Madame du Barry: Early years

 Marie-Jeanne Bécu was the illegitimate daughter of Anne Bécu, a 30-year-old seamstress.
 Jeanne's father remains unidentified; however, it is possible that her father was Jean Jacques Gomard, a friar known as frère Ange.
 One of her mother's acquaintances and presumed brief lover Monsieur Billiard-Dumonceaux took 3-year-old Jeanne and her mother into his care when they traveled from Vaucouleurs to Paris.
 There, Anne worked as cook to Dumonceaux's mistress Francesca, who pampered Jeanne.
 Her education began at the Convent of St Aure, in the outskirts of Paris.

 When she came of age at fifteen, Jeanne left the convent.
 Around that time, she and her mother Anne were evicted from Monsieur Dumonceaux's household and returned to Anne's husband Nicolas Rançon.
 Needing an income, Jeanne first hawked trinkets for sale on the streets of Paris.
-In 1758 she found a job assisting a young hairdresser named Lametz, with whom she had a brief relationship, as well as a daughter according to some rumors.
+In 1758 she found a job assisting a young hairdresser named Lametz.

 She was soon employed as a reader and companion (dame de compagnie) to an elderly widow, Madame de la Garde, but was sent away when she drew the attentions of la Garde's two married sons and one of their wives.
 From 1763 Jeanne worked as a milliner's assistant and grisette in the fashionable haberdashery shop called "La Toilette" of Madame Labille and her husband.
 Labille's daughter, Adélaïde Labille-Guiard, became a good friend of Jeanne.

 As painted at the time, Jeanne was a beautiful blonde with thick ringlets and almond-shaped blue eyes.
 In 1763, when she was visiting the brothel-casino of Madame Quisnoy, her beauty attracted the notice of the owner, Jean-Baptiste du Barry.
 He installed Jeanne in his household as his mistress, calling her Mademoiselle Lange.
 From 1766 du Barry helped establish Jeanne's career as a courtesan in the highest circles of Parisian society, including the aristocracy.